andrelandgraf/react-datalist-input/README.md

 ## Check it out yourself

 Have a look at this [demo app](https://stark-retreat-79786.herokuapp.com/) using the react-datalist-input component.
-<br>It is running free on heroku, so sorry if it is down already.
+<br>The app is running on heroku for free, so I hope it is still up.

 ## Feedback
-Feel free to get inspired and more importantly provide [your feedback](https://github.com/andrelandgraf/react-datalist-input/issues) on structure and style.
+Feel free to get inspired and more importantly please provide [your feedback](https://github.com/andrelandgraf/react-datalist-input/issues) on structure and style.
 I'm more than happy to learn how to improve my code and architecture.

 ## Installation

-**Install node dependencies**
+**Installation via npm**

 ```
 npm install react-datalist-input --save